Australia in World War I: First Australian Imperial Force

 At the start of the war, Australia's military forces were focused upon the militia and what Regular forces existed were mostly serving in the artillery or engineers and were assigned in most part to the task of coastal defence.
 Due to the provisions of the Defence Act 1903, which precluded sending conscripts overseas, upon the outbreak of war it was realised that a totally separate, all volunteer force would need to be raised.
 This force was known as the Australian Imperial Force (AIF).

 The AIF began forming shortly after the outbreak of war and was the brain child of Bridges and White.
 Upon formation, the AIF consisted of only one infantry division, the 1st Division, and the 1st Light Horse Brigade.
 The 1st Division was made up of the 1st Infantry Brigade under Colonel Henry MacLaurin; the 2nd, under Colonel James Whiteside McCay, an Australian politician and former Minister for Defence; and the 3rd, under Colonel Ewen Sinclair-Maclagan, a British regular officer seconded to the Australian Army before the war.
-The 1st Light Horse Brigade was commanded by Colonel Harry Chauvel, an Australian regular, while the divisional artillery was commanded by Colonel Talbot Hobbs.
+The 1st Light Horse Brigade was commanded by Colonel Harry Chauvel, an Australian regular, and the divisional artillery was commanded by Colonel Talbot Hobbs.